craftercms/docs/source/system-administrators/upgrade/index.rst

 |

-When performing an upgrade, the script creates a backup of your ``data`` folder then shuts down Crafter CMS.
-It will then backup your ``bin`` folder, then perform the upgrade.
+When performing an upgrade, the script asks if the user wants to backup the ``data`` folder then shuts down Crafter CMS.
+It will then ask if the user wants to backup the ``bin`` folder, then perform the upgrade.
 Finally, it will start your Crafter CMS install again.

-Depending on how recent the version you are upgrading from, there may be files that does not exist in the new release and the script will give you options on what to do with the files.
+Depending on how recent the version you are upgrading from, there may be files that does not exist in the new release and the script will give the user the option to delete or keep the files.
+For config files that are different in the new release, the script gives you the option to overwrite the config files with their new versions.
+When the script overwrites a file, it creates a backup version of the file with a timestamp and a bak file extension.

 After the ``upgrade-target`` script is done with the upgrade, you will need to run the ``post-upgrade.sh`` script,